Comparison 2026

 Limitations and Flaws

 TurnKit is meant for turn-based games only.
-It is not a replacement for full real-time server simulation.

 In 1v1 games, client voting allows possible vote grief: a losing player can falsely vote fail.
 A reputation system is planned to reduce this abuse.